 - The minimum contribution period is 15 years for both women and men.

-- The full contribution period for women is 31 years and will increase gradually to 35 years by January 2030.
+- The full contribution period for women is 31 years and 6 months and will increase gradually to 35 years by January 2030.

 - The full contribution period for men is 35 years.